 If Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ then the UE shall search for and measure inter-RAT E-UTRAN layers of higher, lower priority in preparation for possible reselection.
 In this scenario, the minimum rate at which the UE is required to search for and measure higher priority inter-RAT E-UTRAN layers shall be the same as that defined below for lower priority RATs.

 The requirements in this clause apply for inter-RAT E-UTRAN FDD measurements and E-UTRA TDD measurements.
 When the measurement rules indicate that inter-RAT E-UTRAN cells are to be measured, the UE shall measure RSRP and RSRQ of detected E-UTRA cells in the neighbour frequency list at the minimum measurement rate specified in this clause.

 The parameter NEUTRA_carrier is the total number of configured E-UTRA carriers indicated to meet non high speed requirements in the neighbour frequency list.
 The parameter NEUTRA_carrier_HST is the total number of configured E-UTRA carriers indicated to meet high speed requirements in the neighbour frequency list.
+The parameter NEUTRA_carrier for a UE configured with idle mode CA measurements (while T331 is running), is the combined number of configured E-UTRA carriers in the neighbour frequency list and E-UTRA carriers configured for idle mode CA measurements.

+Note: combined total number means that if a carrier is a high priority carrier and additionally a carrier configured for idle mode CA measurements, it only counts as one carrier.

 The UE shall filter RSRP and RSRQ measurements of each measured E-UTRA cell using at least 2 measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by at least half the minimum specified measurement period.

 An inter-RAT E-UTRA cell is considered to be detectable provided the following conditions are fulfilled: